-Do you have questions on hormone testing and our approach on estrogen dominance?
+Do you have questions on hormone testing and our approach to estrogen dominance?

 Rachel Scheer is a Certified Nutritionist who received her degree from Baylor University in Nutrition Science and Dietetics.
 Rachel has her own private nutrition and counseling practice located in McKinney, Texas.
 Rachel has helped clients with a wide range of nutritional needs enhance their athletic performance, improve their physical and mental health, and make positive lifelong eating and exercise behavior changes.